 I’m a skeptic.
 When the scientific method can’t prove something exists, I usually opt out of believing in it.
-And when it comes to ghosts, I feel like the science is in my corner, because frankly, I don’t want ghosts to exist.
-The entire concept gives me the heebie-jeebies.
+And when it comes to ghosts, I feel like the science is in my corner.
+Even with that bedrock of modern thinking, the entire concept of ghosts gives me the heebie-jeebies.
 So much so that, in spite of my insistence that ghosts aren’t real, I cannot watch movies about hauntings.
 Oh, I used to.
 But when ghastly images from Thir13een Ghosts were still keeping me awake at night months after I watched the movie, it became apparent that my skepticism was weaker than my fear, and I had to swear off scary movies.
 In fact, one could say that in real life, I AM afraid of no ghosts.
 Or something.
 Any way, check out the poltergeist advice here.

 So, even though I’ll go on the record as not believing, I completely understand what you’re going through if you suspect you’re being haunted.
 That’s why I’ve collected the advice most commonly given by ghost hunters for getting rid of ghosts.
 The methods range from practical to herbal to spiritual, and can be used in any combination.
 What’s crucial is that the course of action you choose falls in line with your belief system.
 According to people who claim to know, banishing a ghost only works if you believe it will work.
 From any perspective, spiritual or psychological, that makes sense.
 So choose carefully, and happy sleeping.